-- Lightly coat outside and inside of barrel and all other metal parts with Wonderlube 1000 Plus.
-Apply Traditions breech plug grease to the threads of the breech plug. - 11.
-Clean all residue from inside and outside of the stock. - Reassemble the muzzleloader.
+- 11. Lightly coat outside and inside of barrel and all other metal parts with Wonderlube 1000 Plus[®].
+Apply Traditions breech plug grease to the threads of the breech plug. - 12.
+Clean all residue from inside and outside of the stock. - 13.
+Reassemble the muzzleloader. - TIP: When you are still using the muzzleloader during the hunting season you can clean the gun without removing the barrel from the stock.
+The above procedure is the most thorough type of cleaning and is recommended.